acharaakshit/RMiniZinc/README.md

-# MINIZINC INTERFACE FOR R
+# R INTERFACE TO MINIZINC

 ### TABLE OF CONTENTS